betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 [B](https://www.microsoft.com/en-us/research/wp-content/uploads/2015/05/PID3556473.pdf))
 have research showing an inverse correlation between PR size and defect rate.
-* The larger the PR, the more it encourages already overburden reviewers to give it only a cursory (rubber-stamp) review instead of a thorough one which sort of defeats the whole purpose of peer review.
+* The larger the PR, the more it encourages already overburden reviewers to give it only a cursory (rubber-stamp) review instead of a thorough one defeating the whole purpose of peer review.
 * The larger the PR, the harder it is for a reviewer to schedule the time to review it.
 * The good houskeeping approach to work ("While I am here fixing problem A, let me go ahead